-One of the Kanto region's top festival organizers!
+2. Catch some of the Kanto region's top festivals!

 Festivals large and small are held throughout the year in Chichibu, depending on the specific area.
 On average, about 400 festivals are held here every year, which means there's likely to be a festival being held somewhere every day in the region!